minnojs/minno-quest/docs/manager/API.md

 data            | A raw object to be posted to the server.
 You may use templates in order to construct it.

 ### Inheritance
-piManager uses the same inheritance system used by piQuest.
+miManager uses the same inheritance system used by miQuest.
 It has one type of set: the task set.
 In order to create task sets use `addTasksSet(set, list)`.

 ### Custom tasks
-The piManager allows the creation of custom tasks.
+The miManager allows the creation of custom tasks.
 The format is fairly simple though you probably need at least some experience with programing for it.

 #### Plugging in
-piManager manages the task sequence for you as well as loading the task script (if needed).
-There are several ways to plug a new task into piManager, the all involve passing the activator function to the manager in various ways.
+miManager manages the task sequence for you as well as loading the task script (if needed).
+There are several ways to plug a new task into miManager, the all involve passing the activator function to the manager in various ways.

 1. You can pass the activator function as a script.
 2. You can pass it as the play property of the script object ().
 3. You can set it into the `taskActivateProvider` using `taskActivateProvider.set(taskName, activatorFunction)` during the configuration stage of the angular flow (This is worth the trouble mainly if you intend to use this task many times).

 #### Activator function
-The activator function is the function that is responsible for the activation of your task as well as for the communication with piManager.
+The activator function is the function that is responsible for the activation of your task as well as for the communication with miManager.

 It should:
 * Run your task (just do whatever you like).